ChaseLean/procedural-lightning/README.md

 git clone https://github.com/ChaseLean/procedural-lightning
 ```
 ## Notes
-For an application of this algorithm, take a look at the <a href="#">Interactive Tesla Coil Simulator</a>.
+For an application of this algorithm, take a look at the <a href="https://github.com/ChaseLean/tesla-coil-simulator">Interactive Tesla Coil Simulator</a>.